darkhelmet/verboselogging/posts/bcx-migrator.md

 It's not my best code, but whatever it works.
 The `rescue`/`retry` stuff was a last minute eye roller because I got an SSL error of sorts.
 Just keep an eye on it if it gets out of hand.
 It migrates completed lists too, so you have a record of that stuff too.

-It migrated my 800+ todos in my Basecamp Next project to Basecamp Personal in X minutes.
+It migrated my 800+ todos in my Basecamp Next project to Basecamp Personal in about 24 minutes.
 Now I can save some bucks in the long run.

 **Happy migrating!**